stevenc-stb/spdx-3-model/model/Dataset/Dataset.md

 ## Summary

-The Dataset Profile provides additional metadata, based on Software Profile, that is useful for datasets.
+The Dataset profile provides additional metadata, based on Software profile, that is useful for datasets.

 ## Description